SuruchiMandal/IMDB_Data_Insights/README.md

 - **datasets/**: Contains the datasets used for analysis.
 - **xlsx/**: Includes the Excel file containing the data analysis, calculations, and visualizations for the project.
 - **docs/**: Provides documentation on the project methodology, analysis and insights.
-- **presentation/**: Includes a slide deck summarizing the project's main findings.

 ## Project Video
 Check out the video explanation of the project here.